 A: One to screw it in.
 Another to challenge the action of the first based on the doctrine of predestination.
 A third to hear both sides and advise them to take it to the session.
 The session splits over it and brings it up at Presbytery.
 The Presbytery splits over it and decides to take it to GA.
 GA appoints a committee and two subcommittees to do a study.
 Over the course of the next two years, they come up with several position papers (with minority reports) and finally draft a resolution.
 The resolution is brought before GA and it passes.
 And then the disgruntled minority breaks off and forms the "Old Light" Presbyterian Church.

-Attending Christ the Redeemer Church (Anglican)
+Member, Christ the Redeemer Church (Anglican) Danvers, MA

 5 member(s) found this post helpful.